The Sea (Melanie C album)

-The Sea is the fifth studio album by English singer Melanie C. Made under her own independent record label Red Girl Records, the album marked her first new material in four years, since the reunion with the Spice Girls.
+The Sea is the fifth studio album by the English singer Melanie C. Made under her own independent record label Red Girl Records.
+The album marked her first new material in four years, since the reunion with the Spice Girls.

 Preceding the album's release, promotional single, and lead single on the German version, "Rock Me" was released for digital download worldwide (and as well as a physical single in Germany, Austria and Switzerland) on 24 June 2011.
 The single serves as the official song of the popular German TV network ZDF's media coverage of the 2011 FIFA Women's World Cup.
 The music video for lead single "Think About It", premiered on 15 July 2011 on her official website and was simultaneously sent to radio stations in the UK.

 Recording and production

 The album was recorded in London.
 Chisholm talked about her inspirations and goals for this record:

-"I'm very excited about the record because, it's quite diverse in styles.
+"I'm very excited about the record because it's quite diverse in styles.
 I've worked with lots of new writers, people I haven't worked with before.
-There's still very much a pop element, and I've got some lovely ballads, some rock inspired tracks, some more dancey stuff, some acoustic stuff, and production wise there are some very atmospheric moments.
+There's still very much a pop element, and I've got some lovely ballads, some rock inspired tracks, some more dancey stuff, some acoustic stuff, and production-wise, there are some very atmospheric moments.
 So I really think it's going to be a diverse and stronger album.
 When I started working with this album, I really didn't know what I wanted to achieve, so I wanted to be ambitious and experiment, work with new people, and try on different styles of music.
 And through doing that I really discovered the way I wanted to express myself and the sound I wanted to create.
-All that has made it become quite diverse, and it's funny because I suppose my first studio album Northern Star is probably the most similar to this record in that it does have loads of different styles although it is fundamentally a pop record."
+All that has made it become quite diverse, and it's funny, because I suppose my first studio album, Northern Star, is probably the most similar to this record, in that it does have loads of different styles, although it is fundamentally a pop record."

 Concept and artwork

-Regarding the concept of The Sea, Chisholm said in a video interview on YouTube that, the album is cohesively experimental mixing many different genres/styles of music into one unified pop album with electronic undertones, therefore naming it The Sea, which ecomphases the many species who inhabit beneath the oceans surface.
+Regarding the concept of The Sea, Chisholm said in a video interview on YouTube that the album is cohesively experimental, mixing many different genres/styles of music into one unified pop album with electronic undertones, therefore naming it The Sea, which encompasses the many species who inhabit beneath the oceans surface.
 Mel has also described the album as being both harmonic and euphoric in feeling.
 The cover, which depicts Chisholm standing and emerging from the sea, was photographed on location in Whitby, North Yorkshire.

-Cover photography is by Pip who also provides a couple of the inner location photographs.
+The cover photography is by Pip, who also provides a couple of the inner location photographs.
 Additional booklet photography is by long-term collaborator Ray Burmiston.
 The sleeve is by Ian Ross who also designed Chisholm's two previous solo albums, Beautiful Intentions and This Time.